corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node-upgrade-notes.md

 `--core-schemas` is required to adopt the changes made in the new version of Corda, and `--app-schemas` is related to the CorDapps changes.

-## Step 4: Replace `corda.jar` with the new version
+## Step 4: Replace corda.jar with new version

-Replace the `corda.jar` with the latest version of Corda.
+Replace corda.jar with its latest version.

 Download the latest version of Corda from [our Artifactory site](https://software.r3.com/artifactory/webapp/#/artifacts/browse/simple/General/corda/net/corda/corda-node).
 Make sure it’s available on your path, and that you’ve read the [Corda release notes](release-notes-enterprise.md).
 Pay particular attention to which version of Java the node requires.